 Chatfield offers distance education through fully online courses and hybrid courses.
 The College uses Canvas as its learning management system (LMS) to offer distance education.
-The outcomes and expectations of distance education are no different than traditional education, in that the classes are equally rigorous, and you are earning college credit.
+The outcomes and expectations of distance education are no different than traditional education, in that the classes are equally rigorous, and college credit is earned.
 However, to be a successful distance student you should be self-motivated and have good time management skills.
 The following are essential when determining if distance learning is right for you: